marbl/MetagenomeScope/GENERAL_TODO.md

             "chains" is based off their description of "spurs," as well.
         * *Bandage: interactive visualization of de novo genome assemblies* (Wick, Schultz, Zobel, Holt 2015)

-* Look into using neo4j to store assembly graph data?
-That would allow communication between the Python script and the xdot parser, I guess.
-  And we could have the user just select a neo4j graph database instead of an xdot file (or we could have both options, but with more functionality for the database option since there's more data available there)
-    * We could even generate (from the python script) a folder containing a html page and the pertinent neo4j database, in which that html page auto-loads the neo4j database in that directory.
-Presumably that database would contain all the nodes/edges in the graph, and be able to load different components sequentially.

 * Create a sort of graph/sequence simulator, where the user could say "give me a graph with a frayed rope, a bubble with 3 divergent paths, and two